ros-controls/roadmap/design_drafts/mode_switching_and_conflict_check.md

 The simplest system is usually the power electronics with a micro controller.
 For a DC motor it typically implements a Pulse Width Modulation system taking as an input a voltage and providing current as an output.
-If voltage is available it is almost directly equivalent to current.

 The simplest control mode in this case is the so called effort mode in ROS-1 which is voltage multiply by a scalar to get current.

 If an encoder is present in the motor side, one can compute the difference between the motor position and the desired one, implementing a position control mode.

-With a sufficient encoder precision and with a high frequency sampling (1KHz-10KHz) it is possible to compute the shaft velocity and implements a velocity control mode.
+With a sufficient encoder precision and with a high-frequency sampling (1KHz-10KHz) it is possible to compute the shaft velocity and implement a velocity control mode.

 To summarize it is possible to have the following three modes in one actuator:
  * position